The University of Calgary is offering Pathways to Medicine program for the academic year 2018-2019.

 - Number of scholarship: Number not given.

-- Eligible Countries: Scholarship is available for domestic students.
+- Eligible Countries: award is available for domestic students.

 - Entrance Requirement: Applicants must apply to their undergraduate degree program of choice at the University of Calgary independently.

-- The scholarship applies only to studies at the University of Calgary.
+- the program applies only to studies at the University of Calgary.

 - Applicants must be residents of Alberta as defined by the Cumming School of Medicine (CSM) Admission Policy.
 See MD Program Applicant Manual

-- Only students from a low socioeconomic status background are eligible for this scholarship.
+- Only students from a low socioeconomic status background are eligible for this application .
 Consideration will be given to applicants who are of Indigenous ancestry and/or from a rural community.

 - Note: Low socioeconomic status is defined as having an average gross family income (as reported on line 260 of parental and personal tax returns) that is 1.5 times or less than the Statistics Canada before tax “low-income cut-offs” (LICO) for the past two to three years.
 More information can be found in the Pathways to Medicine Scholarship Applicant Manual.